 How do you perform the superman exercise?
-If you’re looking for a single activity to target your lower back, glutes, hamstrings, muscles, and abs, then the superman exercise is for you!
+If you’re looking for a single activity to target your lower back, glutes, hamstrings, and abs, then the superman exercise is for you!
 However, because it has so many variations, all fitness levels can engage in this technique and benefit from stretching, strengthening, and conditioning.
 In this guide, we look at the variations of the superman exercise – how to perform it, injury prevention, and the multitude of fitness benefits.

 What is the Superman Exercise?